 Show On Map

-With the city of Hamilton as the hub and a network of smaller towns across the region, each with its own charms, the Hamilton & Waikato Region has an experience to suit, whether that takes you underground, onto the water or even high in the air.
+With the city of Hamilton as the hub and a network of smaller towns across the region, each with their own charms, the Waikato Region has an experience to suit, whether that takes you underground, onto the water or even high in the air.

 The river runs deep and so does the spirit in the north Waikato, with its rich history and remarkable stories.